dojot/docs/source/flow.rst

 Fields:

 - **Name** *(optional)*: Name of the node.
-- **Device** *(required)*: Select *The device that triggered the flow* will make the device that was the entry-point be the end-point of the flow. *Specific device* any chosen device wil be the output of the flow and *a device defined during the flow* will make a device that the flow selected during the execution the endpoint.
+- **Device** *(required)*: Select "The device that triggered the flow" will make the device that was the entry-point be the end-point of the flow.
+"Specific device" any chosen device wil be the output of the flow and "a device defined during the flow" will make a device that the flow selected during the execution the endpoint.
 - **Source** *(required)*: Data structure that will be mapped as message to device out

 Actuate